 For them, it’s better to concentrate on finding usefulness in the data their POS is currently producing.
 With that said, restaurants of all sizes are generating more data than ever before, which makes data analytics an exciting space to explore.

-How Restaurants can Gather Guest Data
+How Restaurants Can Gather Guest Data

 As mentioned earlier, restaurants are constantly creating bucket loads of data, which, if used correctly, can prove to be a gold mine for a restaurant's success.
 The question that then comes is - what tools can restaurants use to gather this data and organize it properly so that it can be analyzed and used for decision making?

 The growth of digitalization has lead to an influx of systems that support restaurants with this very task.
-Of course, you can still stick to the pen & paper technique to keep record of your guest data, but that will only get you so far.
+Of course, you can still stick to the pen & paper technique to keep a record of your guest data, but that will only get you so far.
 Advanced online tools like reservation systems help restaurants easily & efficiently gather detailed guest data including personal details, preferences, allergies, and more, along with various restaurant performance analytics and customer breakdowns that provide a comprehensive and holistic image of the restaurants' overall performance and enable data-backed decision making.

 POS systems are also another great source of data for restaurants.
-Keep track of average ticket size per customer, most popular dishes and more through the data available through the POS to make better menu and pricing decisions.
+Keep track of average ticket size per customer, most popular dishes, and more through the data available through the POS to make better menu and pricing decisions.
 A few reservation systems also allow a cross integration with your POS, giving you access to advanced data all in one place.

-In addition to POS integration, some advanced reservation systems like Eat App also include a built in automation system that triggers automated tasks to run on auto-pilot based on a personalized set of criteria, like auto tagging customers based on the number of visits, amount of spending, etc. Restaurant automation opens a treasure trove of data collection opportunities for restaurants that would not be possible earlier and helps them gain access to a richer, more accurate guest database and impactful information about restaurant performance that would be lost otherwise.
+In addition to POS integration, some advanced reservation systems like Eat App also include a built-in automation system that triggers automated tasks to run on auto-pilot based on a personalized set of criteria, like auto-tagging customers based on the number of visits, amount of spending, etc. Restaurant automation opens a treasure trove of data collection opportunities for restaurants that would not be possible earlier and helps them gain access to a richer, more accurate guest database and impactful information about restaurant performance that would be lost otherwise.